AdguardTeam/AdGuardVPNCLI/README.md

 List all available VPN locations.

 - `count INT`: Number of locations to display, sorted by ping.
+- `--bash-completion TEXT`: List suggestions for bash-completion.

 #### connect

 Connect to the VPN service.

-- `-l, --location TEXT`: Specify the location to connect to.
+- `-l, --location TEXT`: Specify the location to connect to (city name, country name, or ISO code).
 Defaults to the last used location.
 - `-f, --fastest`: Connect to the fastest available location.
 - `-v, --verbose`: Show log from the VPN service.
 - `--no-fork`: Do not fork the VPN service to the background.
-- `--ppid-file TEXT`: File for writing parent process ID.
-- `--pid-file TEXT`: File for writing process ID.
-- `-y, --yes`: Automatic answering 'yes' to all questions.
+- `-y, --yes`: Automatically answer 'yes' to all questions.
 - `-4, --ipv4only`: Force the application to connect only to IPv4 servers.
 - `-6, --ipv6only`: Force the application to connect only to IPv6 servers.
-- `--log-to-file`: Redirect process output to file when `--no-fork` flag is used.
-- `--no-progress`: Do not show styled log progress when `--no-fork` flag is not used.
-- `--boot`: Automatically and indefinitely retries connection.

 #### disconnect